ryancdickson/staging/docs/BR.md

   ii. if the Applicant submitted the certificate request, the time frame permitted for reuse of validated information relevant to the certificate (such as in [Section 4.2.1](#421-performing-identification-and-authentication-functions) of this document).

 CAs using this method MUST implement Multi-Perspective Issuance Corroboration as specified in Section 3.2.2.9.
 To count as corroborating, a Network Perspective MUST observe the same challenge information (i.e. Random Value or Request Token) as the Primary Network Perspective.
-- the same challenge information (i.e. Random Value or Request Token) as the Primary Network Perspective; and

 ##### 3.2.2.5.2 Email, Fax, SMS, or Postal Mail to IP Address Contact